 While the algorithm proposed by Das et al. first finds a DS and then grow this DS into a CDS, the algorithm proposed by Wu and Li in [12] takes an opposite approach.
 The algorithm in [12] first finds a CDS and then prune certain redundant nodes from the CDS.
 The initial CDS U consists of all nodes which have at least two non-adjacent neighbors.
-A node u in U is considered as locally redundant if it has either a neighbor in U with larger ID which dominates all other neighbors of u, or two adjacent neighbors with larger IDs which together dominates all other neighbors of u.
+A node u in U is considered as locally redundant if it has either a neighbor in U with larger ID which dominates all other neighbors of u, or two adjacent neighbors with larger IDs which together dominate all other neighbors of u.
 The algorithm then removes all locally redundant nodes from U. This algorithm applies only to wireless ad hoc networks whose unit-disk graph is not a complete graph.
 As indicated in [12], the approximation factor of this algorithm remains unspecified.
 Obviously, the MCDS of any wireless ad hoc network whose unit-disk graph is not complete graph consists of at least two nodes.
 On the other hand, any CDS contains at most n nodes.
-Thus, the approximation factor of the above algorithm is at most $\frac{n}{2}$ where n is the number of nodes.
-Next, we show that the approximation factor of the above algorithm is exactly $\frac{n}{2}$.
+Thus, the approximation factor of the above algorithm is at most n/2 where n is the number of nodes.
+Next, we show that the approximation factor of the above algorithm is exactly n/2.
 This means that the above algorithm does perform extremely poorly over certain instances.

-When n is even, we consider the instance illustrated in Figure 3(a).
+When n is even, we consider the instance illustrated in figure 3(a).
 These nodes are evenly distributed over the two horizontal sides of a unit-square.
 Each node has exactly m neighbors, one in the opposite horizontal side and the rest in the same horizontal side.
-Any MCDS consists of a pair of nodes lying in a vertical segment.
+The two nodes at the left two corners of the unit-square form an MCDS.
 However, the CDS output by the algorithm in [12] consists of all nodes.
 Indeed, for each node u, the unique neighbor lying in the opposite horizontal side is not adjacent to all other neighbors of u.
 Thus, the initial CDS U consists of all nodes.
 In addition, no single neighbor of a node u can dominate all other neighbors of u.
 Furthermore, if a pair of neighbors of u are adjacent, they must lie in the same horizontal side as u, and therefore neither of them is adjacent to the unique neighbor of u lying in the opposite horizontal side.
 So no node is locally redundant.
 Consequently the output CDS still consists of all nodes.